tswansha/Python-Tutorial/README.md

 15. Go to application folder our example **pages** go to view.py and add below new lines
     - Add Image later.

-15. Create new file name urls.py in **pages** folder  and add below lines
+16. Create new file name urls.py in **pages** folder  and add below lines
     - Add Image Later.

-15. Modify **django_project** project file urls.py file as below
+17. Modify **django_project** project file urls.py file as below
     - Add Image Later.

-15. Enter below command to get rid of pesky error message below
-    - *python manage.py migrate*.

-15. Enter below command to get rid of pesky error message below
+18. You are all set to run the app you can run that typing following command to cmd and you will not received error messages like before
-    - *python manage.py migrate*.
+    - *python manage.py runserver*
+    - Inser Image Later

+19. launch your browser and type 127.0.0.1:8000 or localhost:8000 and check below page is launch
+    - *Will insert Image Later*